 Here are the 3 simple rules that the author calls The Mom Test:

-Lesson #2: Transition From Bad Conversation To Good a One By Avoiding Fluff
+Lesson #2: Transition From Bad Conversation To Good Ones By Avoiding Fluff

 If you rely on a single “I will definitely buy that” claim to start working on a specific product you’re surely entering a trap.

-In a lot of occasions, people are simply complaining, they are not looking for solutions.
-If this is the case, you need to realize this quickly an move on with your life – talk to someone else or abandon that specific idea.
+A lot of times, people are simply complaining.
+They are not looking for solutions.
+If this is the case, you need to realize this quickly and move on with your life – talk to someone else or abandon that specific idea.

-The following questions will help you when talking to people about their problems:
+The following questions will help you when talking to people about problems:

 If people don’t care enough to try solving their problem, this means that they aren’t going to care about your solution.
 These people are complainers, not potential customers.
-If there is a problem though, and they don’t like the current solutions, you might have found something.
+If there is a problem though, and they don’t like the current available solutions, you might have found something worth pursuing.

 Lesson #3: Stop Seeking Approval

-Seeking for approval is the worst thing you can do.
-Compliment-seekers are usually selfish narcissist who don’t really care about others.
+Seeking approval is the worst thing you can do.
+Compliment-seekers are usually selfish narcissists who don’t really care about others.
 They simply want fame and money.

 However, your product can’t succeed if you don’t care about others.
 After all, your product should solve other people’s problems, not yours.